 I have devoted the last eighteen years of my life to writing screenplays, learning about screenwriting, and, at the same time, teaching actors, filmmakers, and writers how to avoid the mistakes I made in my early career.

 I came to screenwriting with a professional background in writing for, and directing, actors.
 When I wrote my first screenplay, I had already been running professional writing teams for about eight-years.
-Because of this, I believed my existing skills would make screenwriting easy for me.
-About that, I was completely and utterly wrong.
+I believed my existing skills would make screenwriting easy for me.
+I was wrong.
 In fact, my initial self-confidence was the very thing that prevented me from acquiring the new skills I desperately needed.
 It was only after I ploughed three years of my life, and a great deal of my own money, into making my first feature film, I really started to understand just how much I needed to learn.

-My entire learning process can be summed up in the sentence… write something, put it out into the world, and learn from the mistakes.
-My journey has taken me to film festivals all over Europe, and into the offices of a lot of Film and TV producers.
-And, this is what I learned from writing all those scripts and going to all those meetings:
+My career has taken me to film festivals all over Europe, and into the offices of a lot of Film and TV producers.
+This is what I learned from writing a lot of scripts and talking to producers:

 Good drama flows from the vulnerability of the central characters.
 The more vulnerable you make them, the better the script.